TimmyGray/BuyingLibrary/README.md

 please, write me!In additional,i is writing(Not yet finished) this pet-project for show to potential employer my hard skills.
 So, it is not real app you should use in your business,ofc=)

 This is library for server app that you can find by this link: https://github.com/TimmyGray/Dotnet_Server
-Includes various models, contexts and methods for the interaction with mongo database
+Includes various models, contexts and methods for the interaction with mongo database.
+Using GridFs allow storing the images.

 How to use:
 1) Clone this repo
 2) Build this project
 3) Add builded lib to the server app

+Stack: .NET Core, Entity Framework(mongo db)